wfq2/identicli/README.md

 **Initial thoughts**
 Use a language I know (python), and re-use a library to create an identicon.
 I found pydenticon as this library, it works decently well, and can be swapped out fairly easily.
+I made it a cli because it was an easy way to test the program.
+In reality this would be an api with a database, but for now we have a cli that creates identicons in the identicon folder.
+I pre-populated the users with the towns near me on my vacation.

 ***What string do I create the identicon with?***